 How To Get To Pico da Barrosa

-The only way to get there is by driving, or going by taxi, and also with a guided tour.
-There is also a public project in progress to offer a shuttle service but it is not active yet.
+The only way to get there is by car, taxi, or guided tour.
+A public project to offer a shuttle service is also in progress, but it is not active yet.

-If you are planning to go to the hot springs down in the same mountain, then don’t forget your swimsuit but make sure it is not white or a clear color as the iron-rich waters can stain it.
+If you are planning to go to the hot springs down in the same mountain, please remember your swimsuit.
+However, make sure it is not white or transparent, as the iron-rich waters can stain it.

 If you need somewhere to eat near Pico da Barrosa, click here.
 In this link, you’ll find the 10 best restaurants on Tripadvisor.